Aldemaro Romero Jr.

-Aldemaro Romero Jr. (born September 11, 1951, in Caracas) is a Venezuelan/American scientist, communicator, and public intellectual.
+Aldemaro Romero Jr. (born September 11, 1951) is a Venezuelan/American scientist, communicator, and public intellectual.
 He has published more than 1,100 works, more than 30 books and monographs, and produced, directed, written and/or hosted more than 1500 radio shows and 400 TV shows and documentaries in areas ranging from science to history and philosophy.
 He is known for his approaches of combining field, laboratory and archival studies from different disciplines.